jhonathan-castaneda/jhonathan-castaneda.github.io/_posts/2021-1-9-Stereo-image-using-monocular-cameras-and-ros.md

 </div>

 <p style="text-align: justify">
-This pair of devices correspond to a single physical device, in this case my integrated computer camera, from the first one you can get the video data, the second one just gives information about the device.
+This pair of devices corresponds to a single physical device, in this case my integrated computer's camera, from the first one you can get the video data, the second one just gives information about the device.
 </p>

 <p style="text-align: justify">